NLSUI OPAC header image

 III.
 Pachayati Raj Rajasthan experiences

-7. Continuity and change in Rajastan's Punchayati Raj/Rakesh Hooja and Meenakshi Hooja.
+7. Continuity and change in Rajasthan's Punchayati Raj/Rakesh Hooja and Meenakshi Hooja.

 9. Some developments in Rajasthan's Panchayati Raj since 2000/Rakesh Hooja.

-10. Reflections of applying The provisions of the Panchayats (extension to the schedule areas) Act 1996 in Rajasthan/Meenakshi Hooja.
+10. Reflections of applying the provisions of the Panchayats (Extension to the Scheduled Areas) Act 1996 in Rajasthan/Meenakshi Hooja.

 IV.
 District and decentralized planning

-11. Decentralized planning and the district level a pre constitutional amendment perspective/Rakesh Hooja.
+11. Decentralized planning at the district level: a pre-constitutional amendment perspective/Rakesh Hooja.

 12. Training for and expectations from district planners/Rakesh Hooja.